 According to the claimant, his parents never signed a model release form or contract, which means the photographer did not have the right to use the photo for commercial or promotional purposes.

-While your subjects may never make the cover of a best-selling album (hopefully they do, though), it is essential to always have a signed agreement in place with your models, even if you are a street photographer.
+While your subjects may never make the cover of a best-selling album (hopefully they do, though), it is essential to always have a signed agreement in place with your models, even if you are just doing street photography.

 What Is a Model Release Form?

 If you are a photographer working with human subjects for commercial purposes, you have to protect yourself and your body of work by securing the appropriate release forms.

 A photography model release form is a written document outlining the conditions granting an individual's image for commercial use, signed by the subject.
 Model release forms are meant to protect both parties.

 The model is protected by providing agreed upon, defined terms of the photography session.
 The photographer, on the other hand, is granted legal permission to use the model's image and license the commercially created content.

 What about minors?